Skip to footer content

 USING IRONXL

-In this article, one of the most popular libraries, IronXL, an Excel library will be used to compare and contrast how to interact with Microsoft Excel documents programmatically in .NET technologies and it will create an Excel spreadsheet environment to read Excel worksheets, write Excel tables, and export spreadsheet files to CSV.
+In this article, we'll explore IronXL, an Excel library that simplifies working with Microsoft Excel documents programmatically in .NET.
+We'll create an Excel spreadsheet environment to read Excel worksheets, write Excel tables, and export spreadsheet files to CSV.

 IronXL's simple C# API makes it easy to read multiple worksheets, modify, and generate Excel spreadsheets in a .NET environment.
 It fully supports Xamarin, Linux, macOS, Azure, .NET Core applications, and .NET Framework.

-The next sections of this article will show you how simple it is to create/read an Excel file with the IronXL library.
+The next sections show you how simple it is to create and read Excel files with the IronXL library.

-Step 1: Launching a new endeavor to create Excel files.
+Step 1: Launch a new project to create Excel files.

 After starting Visual Studio, select "New Project" from the "File" menu.